patrick-steele-idem/morphdom/README.md

 Both `morphdom` and virtual DOM based solutions update the _real_ DOM with the minimum number of changes.
 The only difference is in how the differences are determined. `morphdom` compares real DOM nodes while `virtual-dom` and others only compare virtual DOM nodes.

-There are some drawbacks to using a virtual DOM-based approach:
+There are some drawbacks to using a virtual DOM-based approach even though the _Virtual DOM_ has improved considerably over the last few years.  :

 - The real DOM is not the source of truth (the persistent virtual DOM tree is the source of truth)
 - The real DOM _cannot_ be modified behind the scenes (e.g., no jQuery) because the diff is done against the virtual DOM tree